Admission requirements for some programs have changed; be sure to review the current information on the program pages before applying!

 An admitted student (who has accepted an Offer of Admission and has paid an admission deposit) may defer their admission up to 30 days before the start of the program; admission will be deferred one time only, to the next available intake, and no new admission deposit will be required.

 Note: A student who defers their admission to an intake where the program admission requirements have changed will be subject to the new requirements.

-Where an applicant gains admission to more than one post-secondary program in the same Academic Year, they will be required to choose only one.
+Where an applicant gains admission to more than one post-secondary program in the same Academic Year, they will be required to choose one program and their other application will be cancelled.
 Any admission deposit already paid for an offer that has already been accepted is non-refundable*.

-*In instances where and international applicant has received a study permit denial, deposits may be refundable.
-Please see our Refund Policy for more information.
+*In instances where an international applicant has received a study permit denial, deposits may be refundable.
+Please see our Refund Schedule (effective as of Fall 2019) for more information.

 Credit Transfer will only be considered for a student who has been admitted to a program, i.e. a student who has accepted an Offer of Admission and has paid an admission deposit.
 Credit Transfer must be requested using the appropriate form 30 days before the start of the program.
 Students interested in requesting Credit Transfer are expected to read the Credit Transfer Policy.

 Contact us today and we will be more than happy to help you with any questions or concerns you have.